 Further Information

-More information about the State Energy Transition can be found in the documents linked below.
+More information about the renewable energy development can be found in the documents linked below.

 - Western Australian Planning Commission’s (WAPC) position towards renewable energy projects in WA Position statement renewable energy facilities (www.wa.gov.au)